Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Conclusions

 \section{Conclusions}

+Inferential statistics and in particular (linear) regression represent a key building block of AI.
+For numeric variables, linear regression does not only afford a model for estimation, it provides powerful insight into the relationships between variables.
+Indeed, the regression-line or graph is perhaps the most widely understood visualisation in data analysis.

+While well understood for the numeric case, linear regression for `fully' IV data sets, i.e. data sets where both regressor and regressand are IV, remain challenging and an active research topic.
+At the same time, the potential for insights from such data sets is extremely promising, not only for regression, but for AI in general.

+The complexity of IV data in terms of how intervals are distributed, how they vary in size, how they overlap--or not, makes it notoriously challenging to establish universal superiority of a single technique.
+Acknowledging this, in this paper, we have carried out an in-depth review and analysis of linear regression models, exploring their behaviour with respect to systematically designed synthetic and real-world, fully IV data sets, with a view to support researchers and practitioners in the choice of techniques suitable to their problem and data.

-This paper has carried out a comprehensive review and analysis of existing linear regression models, exploring their behaviour in respect to key features of both (systematically designed) synthetic and real-world interval-valued data sets, emphasising key features, such as whether they are puffy, skinny, scattered, densely placed or overlapping intervals.
-It has also investigated how these models do or do not maintain mathematical coherence, and the impact of ensuring coherence on model-fitness.
-It has proposed two constrained variants of the LM method~\cite{sun2015linear} to enhance its general suitability for real-world applications by ensuring mathematical coherence of interval bounds.
+Building on existing literature, we have articulated key features of IV data, such as whether intervals are \emph{puffy, skinny, scattered, densely placed} or \emph{overlapping}.
+For all methods, we have investigated how they do, or do not, maintain mathematical coherence, and the impact of ensuring coherence on model-fitness.
+As part of this, we also extended current methods, proposing two variants of the LM method~\cite{sun2015linear} to enhance its general suitability for real-world applications by ensuring mathematical coherence of bounds.

-Going beyond the review and analysis of methods, the paper has discussed the potential of intervals in regression and AI, in particular highlighting the value of mapping not only \emph{position} (as in the numeric case), but also range, for example to infer how uncertainty about a regressor impacts uncertainty or position of a regressand.
-To support adoption and facilitate interpretation of interval-valued regression results, the paper has also introduced intuitive visualization approaches, by means of 3D surface plots.
+Going beyond the review of the state of the art and refinement of regression approaches, the paper discusses the potential of IV data in regression and AI more broadly, in particular, highlighting the value of mapping not only variable \emph{position} (as in the numeric case), but also uncertainty/range---for example to infer how uncertainty about a regressor, such as the ethical origin of a snack-food product's ingredients, impacts uncertainty---and/or position of a regressand, such as a consumer's purchase-intention.